rubyforgood/human-essentials/README.md

 ## 💖 Mission

-Human Essentials is an inventory management system that is built to address the needs of [Diaper Banks](https://nationaldiaperbanknetwork.org/diaper-need/) as directly and explicitly as possible, and later adapted to meet the need of other Essentials Banks.
+Human Essentials is an inventory management system that was built to address the needs of [Diaper Banks](https://nationaldiaperbanknetwork.org/diaper-need/) as directly and explicitly as possible and later adapted to meet the need of other Essentials Banks.
 Essentials Banks maintain inventory, receive donations and other means of intaking human essentials supplies (e.g. diapers, period supplies), and issue distributions to community partner organizations.
-Like any non-profit, they also need to perform reports on this data, and have day-to-day operational information they need as well.
+Like any non-profit, they also need to perform reports on this data and have day-to-day operational information they need as well.
 This application aims to serve all those needs, as well as facilitate, wherever possible the general operations of the Diaper Bank themselves (eg. through using barcode readers, scale weighing, inventory audits).

 ## 🌟 Impact